 "Is he okay?" he asked quietly.

-"He's weak," she replied, her smile becoming a bit sad, "but they didn't do any permanent damage.
-Thank heavens."
+"He's weak," she replied, her smile becoming a bit sad, "but they didn't do any permanent physical damage.
+Thank goodness.
+He seems to be in good spirits."

 "He'll want to see you," Hermione continued softly.
 "He's at St. Mungos."